 - Highest sensitivity to UVc radiation

-DayCor® cameras are used to capture UV radiation emitted by corona and use the UV photon pulses counting as a severity assessment.
-Corona is expected to develop in locations with irregular high electrical fields that are usually indicative of defects, incorrect design, bad installations workmanship, contamination and other.
+DayCor® cameras are used to capture UV radiation emitted by corona and use the location of the emission to zoom into the fault.
+Corona is expected to develop in locations with irregular high electrical fields.
+These are usually indicative of defects, incorrect design, bad installations workmanship, contamination and other.
 The camera can also display, upon calling the function, a count of corona events per second that reached the camera, The displayed value can be helpful in laboratories where all parameters that affect the results are controlled.

 When conducted outdoors UV imaging is influenced by environmental conditions.
-Some of the conditions relate to optical laws, such as inverse-square law, some relate to quantum chemistry of particles, such as temperature, barometric pressure, humidity and some to electrical and electromagnetic fields such as rain drops and icicles.
-Whatever the factors are, there should be awareness to them so that they are documented and mentioned in inspection reports.
+Some of the conditions relate to optical laws, such as inverse-square law, some relate to quantum chemistry of particles, such as temperature, barometric pressure, humidity and some to electrical and electromagnetic fields such as raindrops and icicles.
+Whatever the factors are, they should be documented and mentioned in inspection reports.

 Environmental conditions affect both the corona generation and the discharge quantity.
-For a given corona situation, as temperature rise and atmospheric pressure falls, the dielectric strength of air decreases resulting in lower corona inception voltage and increase in discharge.
+For a given corona situation, as the temperature rises and atmospheric pressure falls, the dielectric strength of air decreases resulting in lower corona inception voltage and in an increase of the discharge.
 At the same time, when air density drops, absorptions coefficient of UV radiation in air decreases and there is an increase in UV pulse propagation.

-Based upon the theoretical analysis and practical tests results obtained during field tests, CEPRI concluded as follows:
+Based upon theoretical analysis and practical tests results obtained by CEPRI the following applies:

 - Increasing the inspection distance decreases the counting

-- With the increase of humidity corona is restrained and the counting drops, yet background noise increase
+- With the increase of humidity, the corona is restrained and the counting drops, yet background noise increase

-- It recommended to perform inspections on sunny days with relatively low humidity
+- It is recommended to perform inspections on sunny days with relatively low humidity

 Xiao Han, Ning Yang, Shuai Yuan, Jiangang Bi “An Analysis on Effecting Factors of Ultraviolet Imaging Appliance in Corona Discharge”, International Symposium on Optoelectronic Technology and Application (2014)